Perth-Artifactory/tidyauth/README.md

 * Copy `config.json.example` to `config.json`
 * Add TidyHQ information, an easy way to get IDs is from `GET /contacts/me`.
 Use a trailing space in the name of a drink option to denote sugar free.
-* If you want this endpoint to check tokens set ["server"]["debug"] to `true`.
+* Set ["server"]["debug"] to `true` if the server does something you don't expect.
 Production instances should set this to `false`
-* Set your tokens.
+* Set your auth tokens.
 The server will warn you if you've left example tokens in the file.

 ## Running